 In conclusion, correctly specifying and installing passive fire protection products remains fundamental to fire safety in buildings.
 Even after the CE marking has become effective, one must verify the product’s fire resistance rating for the specific wall types envisaged for a construction site.
 This information can be found for our CE marked products in the classification overview for each product.

 CE marking includes technical information in the form of declared values.
 Hence it is in effect a harmonised technical data sheet.
 Together with the standard, it gives all the information needed by regulators and actors on the construction market to judge whether the product is suitable for a particular intended use in the country in which it is sold, according to the regulations which apply there.

 Uniform assessment methods of the performance of construction products have been compiled in European product standards, for instance the EN 15650:2010 product standard for fire dampers.
 Fire dampers are evaluated against strict criteria that relate to fire resistance, durability and aeraulic performance.
 Notified bodies are involved in the certification process, which further validates the certification process.

-CE marking for fire dampers and smoke evacuation dampers
+CE marking for fire dampers and smoke control dampers

 For fire dampers, the CE marking became compulsory as from 1 September 2012, following the availability of the product standard for fire dampers EN 15650:2010.

-The EN 12101-8 product standard for smoke evacuation dampers was published in August 2011.
+The EN 12101-8 product standard for smoke control dampers was published in August 2011.
 Since 1st February 2013, all smoke dampers must bear the CE marking.